 Bratt’s late PP goal lifts Devils over winless Coyotes 4-3

-Taylor Hall scored twice and Bratt also had an assist as New Jersey improved to 8-2-0 with its fifth win in six games.
+Taylor Hall scored twice and Bratt had two assists as New Jersey improved to 8-2-0 with its fifth win in six games.
 Brian Gibbons added a goal on a short-handed penalty shot for the Devils.

 Arizona fell to 0-10-1 and joined the 1943-44 New York Rangers (0-11) as the only clubs in NHL history to open a season with 11 straight defeats.

-Christian Fischer, Brendan Perlini and Clayton Keller scored for Arizona.
-Louis Domingue finished with 21 saves.
+Perlini, Christian Fischer and Clayton Keller scored for Arizona.
+Louis Domingue finished with 21 saves

-The Coyotes had a lead.
-And it lasted a full 1:18 before Gibbons tied it with the Devils down a man at 11:55.
+Arizona had a lead, and it lasted a full 1:18 before Gibbons tied it with the Devils down a man at 11:55.
 Gibbons drew a hooking call on Oliver Ekman-Larsson on a breakaway, leading to the penalty shot.
 New Jersey’s leading goal scorer broke in on Domingue and faked a shot before using a forehand-backhand move to slide the puck under Domingue.

 As they did in the first period, the teams traded goals in the second.

 Hall broke the deadlock with his second of the season at 11:09 with a wrist shot from the slot set up by Bratt’s forecheck, but Perlini pulled Arizona even 48 seconds after Hall’s goal.

 “They’re everything a good team is,” Hall said of the Coyotes.
 “They’re just not getting wins right now.
 That’s what we saw. ...
 They played a really solid game.”